GeoscienceAustralia/dea-knowledge-hub/docs/validation/yearly-report/2021/index.md

 ## Comments on Individual Sites of Interest

 Most of the measurements taken during this year were part of the Landsat 8/9 underfly event, which occurred in November, 2021.
 This includes BLD, WLC and NRM.
-Further details on the underfly results can be found in the refereed journal article: <a href="https://doi.org/10.3390/rs16071233">"Validating Digital Earth Australia NBART for the Landsat 9 Underfly of Landsat 8"</a>.
+Further details on the underfly results can be found in the journal article: <a href="https://doi.org/10.3390/rs16071233">Validating Digital Earth Australia NBART for the Landsat 9 Underfly of Landsat 8</a>.

 ## Summary of Band-by-Band Matching